easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_03_slurm_jobs.md

   ```shell
   $ eb --job example.eb --tmp-logdir $HOME/eb_tmplogs
   ```
+  This will move at least the log file to a suitable place.

 * If you prefer having the entire log file stored in the Slurm job output files, you can use ``--logtostdout`` when submitting the jobs.
 This will result in extensive logging